emeryberger/CSrankings/CONTRIBUTING.md

 A full clone of the CSrankings repository is almost 2GB, and the `csrankings.csv` file is too large to edit via the GitHub web site.
 To contribute a change without creating a full local clone of the CSrankings repo, you can do a _shallow clone_.
 To do so, follow these steps:

 1. Fork the CSrankings repo.
 If your fork is not up to date with the main repository, this technique may not work.
 If necessary, delete and re-create your fork to get it up to date.
+(Do **not** delete your existing fork if it has unmerged changes you want to preserve!)
 2. Do a shallow clone of your fork: `git clone --depth 1 https://github.com/yourusername/CSrankings`.
 This will only download the most recent commit, not the full git history.
 3. Make your changes on a branch, push them to your clone, and create a pull request on GitHub as usual.